SassConf/2015-austin-speaker-cfp/docs/how-to-submit.md

 * Presentation title
 * Presentation description

-_If you don’t feel comfortable sharing your name, location, or contact information, please write “N/A” for that item and then email us directly [cfp@sassconf.com] with the information and a link to your submission issue._
+_If you don’t feel comfortable sharing your name, location, or contact information, please write “N/A” for that item and then email us directly at [info@sassconf.com](mailto:info@sassconf.com) with the information and a link to your submission issue._

 #### What’s Preferred?